kittykatattack/ga/README.md

   checking you'll need for tile-based games.
 You can use it in combination with the any of the 2D geometric collision methods for optimized broadphase/narrowphase collision checking if you want to.
+- A `particleEffect` function for creating all kinds of particle effects for games.
+Use the `emitter` function to create a constant stream of particles.
 - Use `updateMap` to keep a tile-based world's map data array up-to-date with moving sprites.
 - Create a `worldCamera` that follows sprites around a scrolling game